Oszust-Industries/Hangman/README.md

 # Hangman

-Play through forty different Hangman rounds with four unique categories.
-Guess letters until you solve the entire word.
-If you already know the word, you can solve it early.
-Three distinct game difficulties provide a challenge for every player.
+Enjoy hundreds of Hangman rounds with a variety of unique categories!
+Test your skills across different difficulty levels, unlock achievements, and use optional hints when you need a helping hand.
+Can you guess the word before you run out of chances?

 Release Date: Not Released

 Developer: [Oszust Industries](https://github.com/Oszust-Industries)
 <br /> [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/bukotsunikki.svg?style=social&label=Follow%20%40OszustOS)](https://twitter.com/OszustOS)

-<br /> Hangman price - Free

 Languages: English